AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 Title: What is functional form of setState
 Date: 12/05/2021
-Description: If you use React Hooks before, you are probably familiar with using `setState` with single value.
-But do you know it has a functional form?
+Description: If you use React Hooks before, you are probably familiar with using `setState` by passing the new value you want the state to update to to it.
+But do you know that it has a functional form?

 ---